JiayangZZZ/todo-app/README.md

 ========
 this is an todo app.

-add todo title in url after todo ID
+1. add todo title in url after todo ID
+2. delete a todo from DB
+3. create a todo in DB